 Norwalk, CT 06851

-High Road School of Norwalk, a division of Specialized Education Services, Inc. of CT, is an educational program serving the instructional and behavioral needs of adolescents in a supportive and structured environment.
+The High Road School of Norwalk is an educational program serving the instructional and behavioral needs of adolescents in a supportive and structured environment.
 The program is designed to focus on personalized academic and behavioral goals so that students can return to a less restrictive educational setting.
 The goals of the program are as follows:

-In addition to the ten-month school year program, an extended school year (ESY) program is offered.
-The program provides academic support in an effort to prevent regression of skills and/or further acquire and develop academic and behavioral skills through subject area tutorials, behavioral instruction, recreational activities, and cultural experiences.
+To supplement our school's regular 10-month school year program, we offer an ESY (extended school year) program for eligbile students.
+This summer programming provides academic support with an eye toward preventing regression of skills and maintaining academic and behavioral skills development through such means as subject area tutorials, behavioral instruction, recreational activities, and cultural experiences.

-High Road School of Norwalk does not discriminate based on race, color, national origin, ethnic background, religion or gender in the admission of students or employment of staff.
+The High Road School of Norwalk does not discriminate based on race, color, national origin, ethnic background, religion, or gender in the admission of students or employment of staff.